gn0mesort/megatech-assertions/README.md

 ## Thread Safety

-The Megatech Assertions library attempts to be thread safe.
+The Megatech Assertions library attempts to be thread-safe.
 This means that it should capture assertion failures across parallel threads.
 If two assertions fail relatively simultaneous a diagnostic message should be written to standard error for each failure.
 Afterwards, the program aborts as normal.
-Thread safe assertions are enabled by default, but they can be disabled at compile time.
-When thread safe assertions are disabled the library will immediately print its diagnostic and abort regardless of other threads.
+Thread-safe assertions are enabled by default, but they can be disabled at compile time.
+When thread-safe assertions are disabled the library will immediately print its diagnostic and abort regardless of other threads.

-Due to the buffer used for assertion message formatting, thread safe assertions require one message buffer per thread.
+Due to the buffer used for assertion message formatting, thread-safe assertions can require one significant memory.
-If the memory footprint of this is undesirable, you can disable either the buffer or thread safe assertions.
+If the memory footprint of this is undesirable, you can disable either the buffer or thread-safe assertions.

 ## Possible Points of Failure